 In England and Wales, one of the final stages in creating a contract is to ascertain whether the parties will execute (i.e. sign) the contract as a deed or as a simple contract.

 In the context of a construction project, the principal difference between the two relates to how long the parties will be liable for any breaches of contract.

-A contract that is signed as a deed will have a 12 year liability period (as provided for under the Interpretation Act 1978).
-A contract that is signed as a simple agreement will have a six year liability period.
+A contract that is signed as a deed will have a 12-year liability period (as provided for under the Interpretation Act 1978).
+A contract that is signed as a simple agreement will have a six-year liability period.
 In addition, for historical reasons, a contract that is executed as a deed does not have to contain any 'consideration' (see Section 4.2.3).
-However, in the context of a construction contract where one party agrees to carry out works in return for payment, consideration would be present anyway.